 Selling your house without a realtor—also known as “For Sale By Owner” or FSBO—is something more homeowners are considering, especially with all the online tools out there today.
 But is it the right move for you?
+For many homeowners, it starts with figuring out the best way to sell—whether that’s handling it yourself, listing with an agent, or finding a faster, more direct way to sell your house depending on your situation.

 The Basics of Selling Without a Realtor